ibm-cloud-docs/vpc/user-access-to-dedicated-hosts-and-groups.md

 12. Click **Create virtual private cloud**.

-## Creating a virtual server instance and block storage volume
+## Creating a virtual server instance and Block Storage volume
 {: #creating-block-storage-dh}

 Be sure to select VPC infrastructure from the menu icon.